 A search engine system provides search results that are ranked according to a measure of the trust associated with entities that have provided labels for the documents in the search results.
 A search engine receives a query and selects documents relevant to the query.

-One idea behind the patent is that experts on many subjects may be found at many sites, whether upon pages allowing individual experts or commentors to express themselves within blogs and news outlets and similar sources, or at sites where there are communities interacting, such as forums and rating sites.
+One idea behind the patent is that experts on many subjects may be found at many sites, whether upon pages allowing individual experts or commentators to express themselves within blogs and news outlets and similar sources or at sites where communities interact, such as forums and rating sites.

 Some members of a site where people provide their opinions may be seen as experts, while others may be viewed as less informed or somehow biased.

-The patent itself goes into some detail on how information from annotations and labels from experts might be used by the search engine to re-order the rankings of search results in response to queries.
+The Google TrustRank patent itself goes into some detail on how the search engine might use information from annotations and labels from experts to re-order the rankings of search results in response to queries.